20 Best Things to Do in Nerja (A Local’s Guide)

 This hotel is one of the best places to stay in Nerja.
 For me, itโs all about location when booking accommodation, and this hotel is built into the Balcon de Europa rock face.

-They have a range of different rooms, all of which are beautifully decorated.
+They have a range of rooms, all beautifully decorated.
 But if youโre after a luxurious experience, staying in the Junior Suite Deluxe is your option.
 You have breathtaking views from a cosy balcony and a hydromassage bathtub in the bathroom.

 The views are incredible.
 You have direct access to Caletilla Beach, and youโre surrounded by many restaurants and bars if you donโt want to eat in their restaurants.

-In addition to this, thereโs an outdoor swimming pool with sunbeds overlooking the beautiful sea.
+In addition, thereโs an outdoor swimming pool with sunbeds overlooking the beautiful sea.

 ๐ Book your stay at Hotel Balcรณn de Europa here